BABY FORMULA

 This specialty formula is designed for infants with acid reflux problems and excessive spitting up after feeding.
 Naturally thickened with locust bean gum, the denser formula may stay down better than standard, thinner formulas.
 It can be used under medical supervision from birth on.
 It's enriched with vitamins A, C, and D, contains fish oil, and Omega 3 and 6 fatty acids and is easy to digest and prepare.

-hipp anti reflux
+Hipp anti reflux formula

 Takeaways